Interview with Ishine Gape

 People know me as a sensitive, humorous and dedicated person.
 Someone who thrives to discover the bright side of life.
 I don’t really go for a long talk about the hot porridge (hehe excuse me this is a German saying meaning “lets get down to business”).
 We all know that life has all its ups and downs and isn’t always a smooth ride.
 Especially when we want to make changes in our patterns, we have to take risks and I am someone who is willing to do so.
 So therefor I believe my friends know me as someone who is willing to step up for what I believe is right, confront and even speak up the uncomfortable if needed.
 I do wanna say that I am also someone with alot of humor and I laugh alot throughout my day but I am also ready to skip BS anytime and get down to business if something goes wrong or falls out of balance.

 Where did you find your passion for acrobatics?

-What exactly does barefootyoga.me represent?
+What exactly does barefootyoga represent for you?

-What is your attitude to “learning“ today?
+What is your attitude towards “learning“ today?